linnarsson-lab/oligopy/README.md

 Example run with default parameters: `python oligopy.py -query codebookMouse448.xlsx -db Mus_musculus.fa -ncores 12 -db_species mouse -probe_type twist -out Probes`

-Input can be <s>a fasta file with defined sequences</s>, or excel with a column "Gene" and "Tail1" ...
+Input can be a fasta file with defined sequences, or excel with a column "Gene" and "Tail1" ...
 "TailN" columns containing the readouts to assign to each gene.

 `oligopy.py`
 `-h`, show this help message and exit